vavgustov/debug-extras/README.md

 DebugExtras inject default CSS to the page on methods call.
 You can override styles and set your fonts, margins, etc using `.debug-extras` wrapper.
-Just look to the page sources to see them in the end of head section.
+Just look to the page sources to see them at the end of head section.

 Example how to override default fonts in your stylesheet:
 ```css